Theatre

 From the moment the first bar of the musical’s opening number Alexander Hamilton kicks in, it’s clear that Hamilton is truly special.

-Hamilton is 2 hours 45 minute (with 15-minute interval) thrill ride that fuses hip hop, RnB and a handful of traditional musical theatre elements, to tell the life of Alexander Hamilton, one of America’s most iconic Founding Fathers.
+Hamilton is 2 hours 45 minute (with 15-minute interval) thrill ride that uses hip hop and RnB, as well as more traditional musical theatre elements, to tell the life of Alexander Hamilton, one of America’s most iconic Founding Fathers.

-Hamilton is bound together by the universal themes of immigration, love, politics, war, death, sadness and sacrifice, making the relatable musical highly enjoyable even for those less aware of America’s history.
+Hamilton is bound together by the universal themes of immigration, love, politics, war, death, sadness and sacrifice that anyone can relate to, making the musical highly enjoyable even for those who are less aware of America’s history.

 The majority of the first half of Hamilton is centred around the American Revolutionary War, which ran from 1775 until 1783 and saw Britain’s 13 US colonies declare independence from the nation.
 Although the war ended over 200 years ago, parallels are drawn between the world of then and today.

-One hugely memorable example comes in the opening of Yorktown (The World Turned Upside Down), where Hamilton converses with fellow military officer Marquis de Lafayette.
-“We’re finally on the field, we’ve had quite a run”, with his compatriot and fellow US migrant joining him in declaring, “immigrants, we get the job done”.
-The moment is rightfully greeted by loud applause and cheers from the audience.
+One hugely memorable example comes in the opening of Yorktown (The World Turned Upside Down).
+Hamilton converses with fellow military officer Marquis de Lafayette, “We’re finally on the field, we’ve had quite a run”, with his compatriot and fellow US migrant joining him in declaring, “Immigrants, we get the job done”.
+The moment is usually greeted by loud applause and cheers from the audience.

 What are the Hamilton reviews saying?